 Iowa Physics Competition

-- UNI AEA267POInfo (Specific information about the 2014 competition including registration, parking, and a request for help with scoring and judging.)
+State Information (including registration, parking, and a request for help with scoring and judging)

-The events for the 2014 competition will include the following:
+The tentative events (which may change) for the 2020 competition include the following:

 - Mouse trap car,

 Students will use a variety of everyday, inexpensive materials such as mousetraps, compact discs, rubber bands, toothpicks, straws, etc. to build their devices to accomplish specific tasks (catapult, mouse trap car, toothpick bridge, and soda straw arm); and will determine the measurement and uncertainty for a given object (measurement).
 The Vernier Structures & Materials Tester (pictured below) is the testing device that will be used for the toothpick bridge at the state competition.
 See rules for the specific details for each event.